TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 #### Other things to consider

-* `SDCardDataLogger.ino` will let arduino dump data onto SD immediately after initialisation, and the only way to stop is powering down the arduino.
+* `SDCardDataLogger.ino` will dump data onto SD immediately after the Arduino is powered, and the only way to stop is to power down the Arduino.
 Consider adding a push button to start and stop recording.
+* Arduino doesn't have a built-in real-time clock, only an internal timer to count the time from boot.
+So the only labels for which recording are their file names.
+You should think about how to organise your data files.
+* My quick test shows this logs data at about 40kB/min, which a 256MB SD card will take a few days to fill up.
-* Arduino Nano has a built in reset button, if you press it once, Arduino will restart, and run `SDCardDataLogger.ino` which would creat a new file and start logging again.
+* Arduino Nano has a built-in reset button.
+If you press it once, Arduino will restart and automatically run `SDCardDataLogger.ino`, creating a new file and recording.